xnth97/magic-conch/README.md

 1. Clone this repo

-2. Fill in `config.json` with your own information.
+2. Copy `EXAMPLE_config.json` as `config.json` and fill in with your own information.
 You must have a valid Azure model deployment.
 Please see __Prerequisiter__ section of [Azure documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/chatgpt-quickstart?tabs=command-line&pivots=rest-api).
 An example is like:

 ```js
 {